Manage Your HFS Contract

 - If you need storage for your belongings, check with the Housing Office for availability.
 Electronics and valuable items cannot be stored.
 If storage is not available, you will need to take all items home with you and bring them back at the beginning of spring semester.

 - Check into your new room assignment at the start of spring semester.

-The Open Room Exchange is available in eLiving through the eBoard for eligible students to change their room assignment for spring semester.
-The Open Room Exchange will identify rooms that have a vacancy available.
-Some students may not be eligible to utilize the Open Room Exchange, such as students with a housing accommodation, sorority members, etc. Students who are eligible will receive an email from the Housing Assignment Office with instructions.
+The Open Room Change is available in eLiving through the eBoard for eligible students to change their room assignment for spring semester (this option is not available for summer or fall semester).
+The Open Room Change will identify rooms that have a vacancy available.
+Some students may not be eligible to utilize the Open Room Change, such as students with a housing accommodation, sorority members, etc. Students who are eligible will receive an email from the Housing Assignment Office with instructions.

-For spring semester 2022, the following timeline will allow students to utilize the Open Room Exchange:
+For 2023 spring semester, the following timeline will allow students to utilize the Open Room Change:

 - Review current room rates and speak with the person(s) responsible for paying your student bill to ensure that the rate adjustment (if applicable) is permissible

 - Select My Info > My Room, then UP - Spring 2023